briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     1. _(1)_ Operate in this Municipality a motor vehicle for which a certificate of title is required without having that certificate in accordance with Ohio R.C.
-[Chapter 4505][ORC Chapter 4505] or, if a physical certificate of title has not been issued for a motor vehicle, operate the motor vehicle in this Municipality knowing that the ownership information relating to the vehicle has not been entered into the automated title
+[Chapter 4505][ORC 4505] or, if a physical certificate of title has not been issued for a motor vehicle, operate the motor vehicle in this Municipality knowing that the ownership information relating to the vehicle has not been entered into the automated title